google/ChromeBrowserEnterprise/Python/README.md

 ![Sample output](cbcm-browser-extension-profile-export-Capture.PNG)

-# BlockExtensionBasedOnRiskScore Script
+## BlockExtensionBasedOnRiskScore Script

 This Python script, `BlockExtensionBasedOnRiskScore.py`, automates the process of identifying and blocking potentially risky Chrome extensions in a Chrome Browser Cloud Management environment.
 It evaluates extensions based on risk scores obtained from Crxcavator and Spin.ai.

 Note: If the risk scores of the newest versions of installed extensions are not available, this script will pick up the scores from the older versions.

-## Configuration
+### Configuration
 👉 `SERVICE_ACCOUNT_FILE`: Path to your service account key JSON file.
 👉 `CUSTOMER_ID`: Your Google Workspace customer ID.
+You can find the customer Id by navigating to the Google Admin Console > Account > Account Settings.
 👉 `CRX_RISK_THRESHOLD` and `SPIN_RISK_THRESHOLD`: The risk thresholds for Crxcavator and Spin.ai scores.
 👉 `ADMIN_USER_EMAIL`: The email address of an admin user in your Google Workspace.
 👉 `TARGET_OU`: The OU name where extensions will be blocked.
+An example of the destination OU name would be ’AUS Managed User'

 ```